Cell cycle and cell division - Notes | Class 11 | Part 1: Cell Cycle

 M Phase includes karyokinesis (nuclear division) and cytokinesis (division of cytoplasm).

-Many other cells divide only occasionally to replace damaged or dead cells.
+Some cells, like heart cells, do not divide.
+Others divide occasionally to replace damaged or dead cells.

-The cells that do not divide further exit G1 phase and enter an inactive stage called quiescent stage (G0).
-Such cells remain metabolically active but do not proliferate.
+Cells that do not divide further exit G1 phase and enter an inactive stage called the quiescent stage (G0).
+These cells remain metabolically active but do not proliferate.

 Post a Comment (0)